daodu-tobi/Nrega-Analysis--Power-Bi/README.md

         'NAGALAND' with 15 million budgets had only fifteen thousand jobs available

-       'TRIPURA' with 20 million budjects had only 269 thosands jobs available
+       'TRIPURA' with 20 million budgets had only 269 thousands jobs available

  - Completion of work was majorly high in states with higher job card rate